 Goodwill arising on consolidation represents the excess of purchase consideration less the fair value of the identifiable tangible and intangible assets and liabilities acquired.
 Goodwill is not amortised but is reviewed for impairment at least annually.
 For the purpose of impairment testing, goodwill is allocated to each of the Group's cash-generating units expected to benefit from the synergies of the combination.
 Cash-generating units to which goodwill has been allocated are tested for impairment annually, or more frequently when there is an indication that the unit may be impaired.
-If the recoverable amount of the cash-generating unit is less than the carrying amount of the unit, the impairment loss is allocated first to reduce the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit pro-rata on the basis of the carrying amount of a subsidiary, the attributable amount of goodwill is included in the determination of the profit or loss on disposal.
+If the recoverable amount of the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit pro-rata on the basis of the carrying amount of each asset in the unit.
+An impairment loss recognised for goodwill is not reversed in a subsequent period.
+On disposal of a subsidiary, the attributable amount of goodwill is included in the determination of the profit or loss on disposal.